 8. Clean all windows

-It’s not quite time for spring cleaning, but that does not mean you should have dirty windows for the next few months.
+It’s time for spring cleaning, and a good place to start is the windows.
 The windows symbolize your eyes to the world.
 We want to be able to see and experience everything that the universe has to offer us.
-Find some old newspaper, grab a bottle of vinegar and water… and clean away the grime.
+Find some old newspaper, grab a bottle of vinegar and water and clean away the grime.
 Open your eyes and brighten your space.